Reecon/SLCombinedDonationBar/README.md

 In order to keep maintainance low during streams, you can set up a list of goals which will automatically be cycled once the current goal is reached.
 You can set a timer for how long the completed goal should stay before the switch occurs.

+Amounts exceeding the current goal will be carried over to the new goal, including new donations that happen during the time between completion and switch.

+The last goal in the list will stay on screen after completion.

 ### Setting Up Multiple Goals

 After you entered the data for a new goal, you can select the checkbox under the section `Goal List` to add the new goal at the end of the list.